GoogleCloudPlatform/hadoop-discovery-tool/README.md

 4. **Step 4**: At the checkpoint seeking confirmation, provide Y or y to continue.
 The tool will check for docker-cli (community version or enterprise version) if its installed in the node.
 If its not installed, the script will install docker-cli (community version).
 This is mandatory for the tool to run.

+5. **Step 5**: Enter your Kafka Broker Details [Ensure that you have Zookeeper installed on the worker/edge nodes with zookeeper.conf files]
+            1. Number of Brokers
+            2. Broker host [FQDN/ IP]
+            3. Broker port number
+            4. Broker Log path
+            5. kafka-client.conf path

+The tool collects Kafka related metrics - Number of Topics, Size of Topics etc. This will take a few minutes depending on the number of Kafka topics.

+**The tool considers Kafka connecitivty a success only if you have a topic existing with the name __consumer_offsets**

-5. **Step 5**: The tool will stop here for you to go through list of detais collected at this step
+6. **Step 6**: The tool will stop here for you to go through list of details collected at this step
       1. Hadoop Cluster Data - Hardware, Storage, Directory structure
       2. Operating System Details - Version, Distribution
       3. List of third party libraries installed